What are ticks?

 What is the best way to remove a tick?

 If a tick is crawling on you, remove the tick and discard immediately.
-If the tick is embedded in the skin, follow these steps:
+If the tick is embedded in the skin, watch this video to see how to remove it and follow these steps:

 - Using a pair of tweezers, grab a hold of the tick at the point where it is closest to the skin (this is the head of the tick).
 Do not grab the body of the tick, as separating it from embedded mouthparts of the head may cause secondary infection.